prantlf/shelve-output-action/README.md

 The name and path to the executable can be specified by `path`.
 The name prefix of the archive can be specified by `name`, the full file name by `archive`.
 If not specified, it will be inferred from the project configuration (`v.mod`).
 The `{sha}` in the cache key is the SHA-1 hash of the current commit.

-Use a different name, platform and architecture that defaults in the package archive name.
+Use a different name, platform and architecture in the package archive name than the defaults.
 Specify a custom path to the binary:

 ```yml
 jobs: